 Bake a batch of plain sponge buns and pop them in the freezer.
 They will defrost really quickly and can be then either decorated with icing or buttercream.
 Or you can heat them with a spot of jam, syrup, lemon curd and enjoy them with some nice hot *custard.

 Useful kitchen equipment

-I’ve just listed a few things that I find really useful and what allow me to produce the recipes I share with you:
+I’ve just listed a few things that I find really useful and helpful when producing the recipes I share with you:

 Silicon pastry brushes – these are great as can be thoroughly cleaned.

 Rolling pin – I got this wooden one from John Lewis and love it!
 I only use it for gluten free bakes and wash it separately too.

 Colanders – I’m slightly obsessed with these ones I recently bought from Lakeland.